 The newest publication of Climate Transparency “G20 Acceleration Call – From Coal to Renewables” identifies three steps that are key to accelerate climate action in the G20: higher ambition of national climate targets, stronger implementation to deliver on existing plans, and deeper cooperation to use the G20’s collective political, technological and financial power.
 The Call gives a short overview about the transition from coal to renewables in the G20 and provides key recommendations for each country.

-On the day of the UNSG Climate Ambition Summit, we would like to discuss:
+On 20 September 2023, the day of the UNSG Climate Ambition Summit, we discussed:

 - Where do G20 countries stand in phasing-out coal and phasing-in renewables?